clarerobb/Tennessee_Tornadoes/technology.md

 ## Dashboard
-Once dashboard displays are determined, they will be created using Javascript.
+Once a general dashboard display layout is determined, the Dashboard will be created using Javascript to be displayed as an interactive webpage.
+Depending on needs, CSS, D3, and Bootstrap components could be used to enhance the dashboard displays.